Directed: Neil LaBute

-The only thing I can think of that can adequately explain the critical drubbing this film received upon release is the absolute difficulty in taking something so monumental as A.S Byatt's novel and transforming it into a film for modern audiences used to much faster-paced fare.
+I have never understood the critical drubbing this film received upon release.
+It was a monumental task, taking something so sprawling and rich as A.S Byatt's novel and transforming it into a film for modern audiences used to much faster-paced fare.

-The novel is huge, both in actual size and thematically, and there are many aspects of it that are simply not cinematic.
-To adapt is to transform a text for the cinematic medium.
+The novel is huge, both in length and thematically, and there are many aspects of it that are simply not cinematic.
+To adapt is to transform a text for the new medium.
 I think that, all things considered, the writers have not done too bad a job here.
 (I know there's a whole world of A.S Byatt fans out there disagreeing with me right now...)

 Told in a series of flashbacks, the Ash/LaMotte affair is gradually revealed.
 The modern day scholars are swept up in tracing the path of a past love, only to find themselves becoming inevitably attracted to each other in the process.

-To be fair to the critics, I have to agree that the excising of much of the character's motivations from the screenplay does confuse the issue.
-We really don't understand Roland's emotional detachment (he explains it in the film merely as having been hurt before), Maud's coldness or the phenomenal literary and personal significance of the discovery that the film's narrative centres around.
-We are required to take these things on faith, and sometimes it seems too much to ask.
+I have to agree with many other critics that the excising of much of Roland's motivations from the screenplay is confusing.
+We really don't understand Roland's emotional detachment (he explains it in the film merely as having been hurt before), Maud's coldness, or the phenomenal literary significance of the discovery that the film's narrative centres around.
+We are required to take these things on faith, and sometimes it is a bit too much to ask.

-From a lesbian perspective, the film doesn't fare too well either.
-One more dead lesbian onscreen (LaMotte's distraught partner played by Lena Headey), one more woman "rescued" from her alternative sexuality.
-These thoughts did go through my mind.
-However, during the course of the film I gradually dismissed my concerns.
+From a lesbian perspective, the film doesn't fare well either.
+One more dead lesbian (LaMotte's distraught partner, played with conviction by Lena Headey), one more woman "rescued" from her alternative sexuality.
+These thoughts did go cross my mind.
 If the filmmakers (and the author herself) would have just stopped using the word "lesbian" all the time this would be fine.
-Christabel does not fit this or any other category.
-She is a woman with passions, who chooses to follow rather than repress her desires whatever form they take, and this is as refreshing a view of that as I've ever seen in a period film.
+Christabel does not fit this category.
+She is a woman with passions, who chooses to follow rather than repress her desires, whatever form they take.
+This is as refreshing a view of bisexuality as I've ever seen in a period film.

-Christabel is Jennifer Ehle's second feisty, warm and utterly sensual period portrayal, having imbued Elizabeth from Pride and Prejudice with so much energy and life in the popular 1996 BBC remake.
+Christabel is yet feisty, warm and utterly sensual period portrayal from Jennifer Ehle, having imbued Elizabeth from Pride and Prejudice with so much energy and life in the 1996 remake.
 Though she is in danger of being typecast as a corset-wearer, she is the picture of what I imagine a Victorian-era independent woman should be like; buxom, luscious and witty, rather than tight-lipped and thin-waisted as much of film history would have us believe.

-An ex-lover of Maud's refers to her as the "ball-breaker", presumably because she believes in all the feminist ideology she has gained through Women's Studies scholarship.
+An ex-lover of Maud's refers to her as the "ball-breaker", presumably because she believes in all the feminist ideology she has studied.
 I believe we're meant to suspect her studies of a lesbian poet have contributed to her obvious distrust of men.
-I was glad to see this pointless stereotype thrown out quite early in the film.
-Maud, like Christabel, is independent yet trapped; Maud by her own boundaries and insecurities, and Christabel by the times in which she lives and the values/guilt that imposes upon her.
+I was glad to see this pointless stereotype thrown out quite early.
+Maud, like Christabel, is independent yet trapped; Maud by her own boundaries and insecurities, and Christabel by the times in which she lives.